giovannicandido/github-action-clean-releases/README.md

 and don't want to a clutter tag system, or if you experiment a lot an release fast but want to keep only the production releases, this action can help you.

+**Note:** This action will see a max of 100 releases and prereleases and will filter this list

 ## Reading step results

 The return value of the script will be in the step's outputs under the